isomerpages/govtech-corp/_our-capabilities/Data Engineering.md

 <h3>What we do</h3>
 <p>The Data Engineering Practice (DP) serves as a main conduit for the transference
-of data engineering expertise to the public sector, enabling agencies to expand the quality, availability and accessibility of their data.
+of data engineering expertise to the public sector, enabling agencies to expand the quality, availability, and accessibility of their data.
 At DP, we focus on three key areas to deliver great products for the <a href="/our-digital-government-efforts/" rel="noopener nofollow" target="_blank">Digital Government</a>:</p>
 <h4>1.
 Exploring Technologies to conduct proof of concepts (POC)</h4>
 <p>This involves evaluating emerging tools and methodologies to enhance our